bkbilly/lnxlink/configuration.md

 ## Config file location

-Your config file is located at the directory you were when you first run LNXlink.
-This can be anything you write like of the `config.yaml` that I suggested.
-You can find where it is from the systemd service:
+Your config file is the file passed to `lnxlink -c`.
+The installer creates `lnxlink.yaml` in the directory where it was run.
+You can find the active config path from the systemd service:

 {% tabs %}
 {% tab title="Desktop" %}